 - All STA summer courses for credit are calculated in the cumulative percent.

 Curriculum Inquiry Policy Statement

 As an institution, St. Teresa’s Academy values the expertise of the teacher and the enlightenment of students.
 In regard to curricular materials and classroom discussion and activities, exposing students to a wide variety of academic ideas, cultural perspectives, and moral beliefs remains a top priority.
 When creating and implementing curriculum, teachers consider course description and rationale, making choices consistent with the STA Handbook’s Philosophy and Core Beliefs, and reflecting the school’s initiatives regarding inclusion and diversity.

 Process for Challenging Material:

-- Should a student or parent question curricular material, that individual should complete the form, detailing his or her objections, then the teacher or the Director of Curriculum & Instruction will schedule a meeting, inviting the parents and any other applicable parties to attend.
+- Should a student or parent question curricular material, that individual should complete this form, detailing his or her objections, then the teacher or the Director of Curriculum & Instruction will schedule a meeting, inviting the parents and any other applicable parties to attend.
 During that discussion, the teacher and Director of Curriculum & Instruction will address specific concerns and articulate the rationale for teaching the material.